developerISP/MRGLoRaNetwork/README.md

 Repository for the school-work project between ISP-CNR and ITIS MaxPlack

 # Network
-Files related to the acquisition, communnication and ... are organized in the "network" directory.
+Files related to the acquisition, communication and ... are organized in the "network" directory.

 # Meteorology
 Files for the analysis of meteorological variables are organized in the "meteorology" directory.